After you have finished upgrading the vSAN hosts, you can use the Ruby vSphere Console (RVC) to continue with the disk format upgrade.

 - Verify that your hosts are not in maintenance mode.
 When upgrading the on-disk format, do not place your hosts in maintenance mode.
 When any member host of a vSAN cluster enters maintenance mode, the available resource capacity in the cluster is reduced because the member host no longer contributes capacity to the cluster.
 The cluster upgrade might fail.

 - Verify that there are no component rebuilding tasks currently in progress in the vSAN cluster by running the RVC vsan.resync_dashboard command.

 - Log in to your vCenter Server using RVC.

-- Run the vsan.disks_stats /< vCenter IP address or hostname>/<data center name>/computers/<cluster name> command to view the disk status.
+- Run the following RVC command to view the disk status: vsan.disks_stats /< vCenter IP address or hostname>/<data center name>/computers/<cluster name>

-- Run the vsan.ondisk_upgrade <path to vsan cluster> command .
+- Run the following RVC command: vsan.ondisk_upgrade <path to vsan cluster>